heyaozhi/heyaozhi.github.io/index.md

 Prototype — My Personal Contribution

-Literature review: searched and organized research on trauma-informed care, effectiveness of breathing and grounding exercises, crisis intervention, and digital mental health to support scripts and risk messaging.
 Offline implementation: implemented an offline model and resource pack that runs without internet; ensured core conversations and exercises remain usable during disconnection, and completed related testing and demo.

 Usability Testing — Team Overview